LLNL/blt/docs/tutorial/exporting_blt_targets.rst

     # Add the MPI target to the same export set - this is required
     # because the mpi target was marked exportable
     install(TARGETS mpi EXPORT example-targets)

-    # To avoid collisions with projects that import "example-targets",
-    # one option is to prefix the name of the MPI target
-    # With this approach the exported name of example_1 is unchanged
-    set_target_properties(mpi PROPERTIES EXPORT_NAME example::mpi)

 To avoid collisions with projects that import "example-targets", there are two options for adjusting the exported name of the ``mpi`` target.